 Many factors and much thought and care go into making student class assignments.
 We accept parents' letters of concern about the particular needs of their student, and we take those into careful consideration.
 We do not, however, accept requests for a specific teacher.
 Parent concern letters are due by April 30th each spring.
 If you are new to the area, we will accept them with registration documents.
-There are also many changes that occur over the summer months that make shifting and shuffling of class lists necessary.
-Class lists will therefore not be posted until the week before school begins in August.
-Lists will be posted in the windows in the front of the school at that time.
+There are also many changes over the summer months that make shifting and shuffling of class lists necessary.